Mailgun logo

 Which is more reliable, Mailgun or Postmark?

-From January 22nd to April 22nd, Mailgun showed an error rate of 0.00% while Postmark showed 0.03%.
+From February 10th to May 11th, Mailgun showed an error rate of 0.00% while Postmark showed 0.03%.
 Both rates are within acceptable thresholds for production email delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, Mailgun or Postmark?